 Plain film imaging refers to x-rays that you may have taken following referral from a GP.

-Some GP referrals may need a booked appointment and walk–ins are from 09:00-12:00 only.
+Some GP referrals may need a booked appointment.

 The X-ray department is located within Milford Hospital, Tuesley Lane, Godalming, Surrey GU7 1UF.